Skip to main content

 IMPORTANT: Reporting for Washington State's Children's Safe Products Act (CSPA) is annual.
 When reporting children's products sold or offered for sale in 2023 in that state, manufacturers should select 2022 (1/31/2023) as the Reporting Period when creating a report in the High Priority Chemicals Data System (HPCDS).
 The HPCDS is the online reporting system used by both states.

-In constrast, reporting for Oregon is biennial, the even-numbered year that immediately follows the two-year period during which the products were sold or offered for sale, should be selected as the Reporting Period in the HPCDS.
+In constrast, reporting for Oregon is biennial.
+The even-numbered year immediately following the two-year period during which the products were sold or offered for sale, should be selected as the Reporting Period in the HPCDS.

 EXAMPLE: If reporting children's products sold or offered for sale in calendar years 2022 and/or 2023, manufacturers should select 2024 (1/31/2024) as the Reporting Period.